NuGet/Home/accepted/2024/support-nuget-authentication-plugins-dotnet-tools.md

 This approach is similar to the alternative design that [Andy Zivkovic](https://github.com/zivkan) kindly proposed in [[Feature]: Make NuGet credential providers installable via the dotnet cli](https://github.com/NuGet/Home/issues/11325).
 The recommendation was developing a command like `dotnet nuget credential-provider install Microsoft.Azure.Artifacts.CredentialProvider`.

-### Security considerations

-The [.NET SDK docs](https://learn.microsoft.com/dotnet/core/tools/global-tools#check-the-author-and-statistics) clearly state, `.NET tools run in full trust.
-Don't install a .NET tool unless you trust the author`.
-This is an important consideration for plugin customers when installing NuGet plugins via .NET Tools in the future.

 ### Technical explanation

-Currently, plugins are discovered through a convention-based directory structure, such as the `%userprofile%/.nuget/plugins` folder on Windows.
-For CI/CD scenarios, and for power users, environment variables can be used to override this behavior.
-Note that only absolute paths are allowed when using these environment variables.

-- `NUGET_NETFX_PLUGIN_PATHS`: Defines the plugins used by the .NET Framework-based tooling (NuGet.exe/MSBuild.exe/Visual Studio).
-This takes precedence over `NUGET_PLUGIN_PATHS`.
-- `NUGET_NETCORE_PLUGIN_PATHS`: Defines the plugins used by the .NET Core-based tooling (dotnet.exe).
-This takes precedence over `NUGET_PLUGIN_PATHS`.
-- `NUGET_PLUGIN_PATHS`: Defines the plugins used for the NuGet process, with priority preserved.
-If this environment variable is set, it overrides the convention-based discovery.
-It is ignored if either of the framework-specific variables is specified.

-I propose the addition of a `NUGET_DOTNET_TOOLS_PLUGIN_PATHS` environment variable.
-This variable will define the plugins, installed as .NET tools, to be used by both .NET Framework and .NET Core tooling.
-It will take precedence over `NUGET_PLUGIN_PATHS`.

-The plugins specified in the `NUGET_DOTNET_TOOLS_PLUGIN_PATHS` environment variable will be used regardless of whether the `NUGET_NETFX_PLUGIN_PATHS` or `NUGET_NETCORE_PLUGIN_PATHS` environment variables are set.
-The primary reason for this is that plugins installed as .NET tools can be executed in both .NET Framework and .NET Core tooling.

-If customers prefer to install NuGet plugins as a global tool instead of a tool-path tool, they can set the `NUGET_DOTNET_TOOLS_PLUGIN_PATHS` environment variable.
-This variable should point to the location of the .NET Tool executable that the NuGet Client tooling can invoke when needed.

 If none of the above environment variables are set, NuGet will default to the conventional method of discovering plugins from predefined directories.
 In the [current implementation](https://github.com/NuGet/NuGet.Client/blob/8b658e2eee6391936887b9fd1b39f7918d16a9cb/src/NuGet.Core/NuGet.Protocol/Plugins/PluginDiscoveryUtility.cs#L65-L77), the NuGet code looks for plugin files in the `netfx` directory when running on .NET Framework, and in the `netcore` directory when running on .NET Core.
 This implementation should be updated to include the new `any` directory.